denizhankalkan/CryptoTracker/README.md

 # CryptoTracker

-In this project we will build a cryoto tracker application with Angular, RXJS
+In this project we will build a cryoto tracker application with Angular, RXJS, SASS, NGRX